brson/multirust/README.md

 ```

 This will build and install multirust, then download and still the
-nightly toolchain, confinguring it as the default.
+nightly toolchain, confinguring it as the default when executing `rustc`,
+`rustdoc`, and `cargo`.
 It will prompt for
 your password via `sudo`.

 Uninstallation: